DouglasAllen/sundowner/README.rst

 Sundowner uses `PyEphem <http://rhodesmill.org/pyephem/>`_ to calculate astronomical parameters.

-Sunrise and sunset times are calculated according to United States Naval Observatory specifications atmospheric refraction is estimated by setting observer pressure to zero and the horizon to 34 arcminutes below the normal horizon.
+Sunrise and sunset times are calculated according to the United States Naval Observatory specifications, whereby for dawn and dusk, atmospheric refraction is estimated by setting observer pressure to zero and the horizon to 34 arcminutes below the normal horizon.

+Civil dawn and dusk are when the sun is 6º below the horizon.

-It is licensed under the MIT License.
+Sundowner is licensed under the MIT License.

 Dependencies
 ============

 Sundowner has the following Python3 dependencies:

 * Flask 0.10
 * ephem 3.7
 * itsdangerous 0.24
 * Jinja2 2.7.2
 * MarkupSafe 0.23
 * Werkzeug 0.9.4
 * python-dateutil 2.2

 URL endpoints
 =============

-Sundowner exposes the following endpoint, which expects GET requests:
+Sundowner exposes the following endpoint:

 * ``/api/sun``

 Parameters
 ----------

-* <lat> and <lon> are simple decimals of latitude and longitude respectively, e.g. Rothera's location is expressed as -67.57 and -68.13
+* ``<lat>`` and ``<lon>`` are simple decimals of latitude and longitude respectively, e.g. Rothera's location is expressed as -67.57 and -68.13
-* <start> and <end> are start and end dates for the desired period, in ISO 8601 format (as produced by Javascript's ``.toJSON()`` method)
+* ``<start>`` and ``<end>`` are start and end dates for the desired period, in ISO 8601 format (as produced by Javascript's ``.toJSON()`` method)
-* <output_type> is an optional parameter for the resulting datetimes, defaulting to ``iso`` for ISO 8601 format.
+* ``<output_type>`` is an optional parameter for the resulting datetimes, defaulting to ``iso`` for ISO 8601 format.
 Alternatively, use ``js`` for Javascript timestamp, or ``dt`` for a human-readable datetime.